openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 * Your :ref:`dashboard<SFD Learner Dashboard>` gives you access to course information, such as start and end dates, email settings, and certificates.
-  To access your dashboard, select your usernameon on any edX page.
+  To access your dashboard, select your username on on any edX page.

 * On your :ref:`profile page<SFD Profile Page>`, you can create a profile that includes an image and biographical information.
 To access your profile,